K1tson/URLValidation/README.md

 ##Detailed Output (Debug):

-You can also output the results as an array by using add the follwing parameter:
+You can also output the results as an array by adding a `1` after your url parameter:

 ```php